stephen-riley/icws94/docs/icws94.md

 ## 2.5 Pseudo-instructions
  Pseudo-opcodes are `ORG`, `EQU`, and `END`.

  `ORG` ("ORiGin") is a way for the assembly file to indicate the logical origin of the warrior.
 The A-operand contains an offset to the logical first instruction.
-Thus "ORG 0" means execution should start with the first instruction (the default) whereas "ORG 6" means execution should start with the seventh instruction.
-Although multiple ORG instructions are of no additional benefit to the programmer, they are allowed.
-When there is more than one ORG instruction in a file, the last ORG instruction encountered will be the one that takes effect.
+Thus "`ORG` 0" means execution should start with the first instruction (the default) whereas "`ORG` 6" means execution should start with the seventh instruction.
+Although multiple `ORG` instructions are of no additional benefit to the programmer, they are allowed.
+When there is more than one `ORG` instruction in a file, the last `ORG` instruction encountered will be the one that takes effect.

- `EQU` ("EQUate") is a simple text substitution utility.
-Instructions of the form "label EQU text" will replace all occurrences of "label" with the (probably longer and more complicated) "text" before any actual assembly takes place on the file.
-Some labels are predefined with the value of run-time variables as if they were defined with EQU at the start of the program (see section 4.2 for the list of predefined labels).
+ `EQU` ("`EQU`ate") is a simple text substitution utility.
+Instructions of the form "label `EQU` text" will replace all occurrences of "label" with the (probably longer and more complicated) "text" before any actual assembly takes place on the file.
+Some labels are predefined with the value of run-time variables as if they were defined with `EQU` at the start of the program (see section 4.2 for the list of predefined labels).

  `END` indicates the logical end of the assembly file.
-If END has an A-operand, then the A-operand indicates the logical origin of the warrior in the same manner as ORG does.
-The rest of the file (after the end of the line containing END) is ignored.
+If `END` has an A-operand, then the A-operand indicates the logical origin of the warrior in the same manner as `ORG` does.
+The rest of the file (after the end of the line containing `END`) is ignored.

 ## 2.6 Comment Conventions
  "`;redcode<switch>`" as a first line identifies the file as a Redcode assembly file.
 The `<switch>` is optional and implementation dependent.